laravel/docs/validation.md

     Validator::make($input, $rules)->passes(); // true

 For a custom rule to run even when an attribute is empty, the rule must imply that the attribute is required.
-To create an "implicit" rule, you just need to set a public property `implicit` to `true`.

-To generate a new implicit rule object, you may use the `make:rule` Artisan command with the `--implicit` option :
+To quickly generate a new implicit rule object, you may use the `make:rule` Artisan command with the `--implicit` option:

 ```shell
 php artisan make:rule Uppercase --invokable --implicit